 Finally, move to the Payload Collection section, where you can define whether to group the payloads related to the events of the same type and generated by the same process in a single message delivery.
 As an example, when this option is enabled, if a webhook includes the Course Created event, and a single API call creates ten courses in the platform, the endpoint will receive a single webhook including ten Course Created events, instead of receiving ten separate webhook messages, one for each new course.

 Please note that enabling this option does not guarantee that the number of events included in a payload collection corresponds to the number of events generated by the triggering process (the API call, in our example).
 The number of events collected in webhooks changes depending on the platform infrastructure buffer optimization logic.
-Going back to our example, when the API call triggers the creation of ten courses, depending on the buffer optimization logic, you may receive one webhook including a collection of ten events, two webhooks including five events each, or a webhook collecting nine events plus a single-event webhook.
+Going back to our example, when the API call triggers the creation of ten courses, depending on the buffer optimization logic, you may receive one webhook including a collection of ten events, two webhooks including eight events each, or a webhook collecting nine events plus a single-event webhook.

 When webhooks include more than one event, the webhook common property payload turns into payloads, indicating that the message includes more events.
 If you enable the payload collection feature, make sure that your endpoint system is ready to receive webhooks with two different structures.

 Once you’ve finished configuring your new webhook, press the Save Changes button to create your webhook.
 The new webhook will be displayed in the list on the main Webhooks page and will be disabled by default.
 Refer to the corresponding sections below for how to disable, re-enable, edit or delete your webhooks.

 To acknowledge the receipt of a webhook, Docebo expects a 2xx HTTP status code in response or a 3xx HTTP status.
 In any other case, Docebo will mark the sending as a failure.
 Please refer to the Error Management article for more details.